 You have to venture through an open lift well to reach Bunyan Car Park.
 I say venture because, there are a lot of pigeons sitting on the handrail several storeys up and they are not facing your way.

 I am not aware of any stores.

-John Trundle, Bunyan and Bryer Courts enclose Beech Garden, a pleasant square combined with a garden and an attractive miniature lake on the Bryer Court side.
+John Trundle, Bunyan and Bryer Courts enclose Beech Gardens, a pleasant square combined with a garden and an attractive miniature lake on the Bryer Court side.
 It has interestingly shaped gardens set in the brick surface, which is itself at different levels.
 The bricks have been laid in patterns which lead you through bushes to stepped areas where there are seats.
-Beech Garden becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Tube Station.
+Beech Gardens becomes John Trundle Highwalk near the bridge over Aldersgate Street to the Barbican Tube Station.